 Huge Mekong is not only one of the biggest rivers in the world and by distance the largest in Southeast Asia, but also absolutely unique.
 Sourcing from the Tibetian plateau, crossing the six countries Tibet/China, Burma, Laos, Thailand, Cambodia and Vietnam, after 4,800km it reaches the South China Sea at the Vietnamese shore.

 The Chinese part of the river is called the upper Mekong or Lancang (Jiang) River, the part from Burma/Laos on downwards is the middle section of the river; the huge Mekong delta starts at the Cambodian capital Phnom Penh.

-This river is unique in three certain ways:
+The Mekong River is unique in three certain points:

 Second, the Mekong is the largest source of inland fishery in the world.
 It feeds some 65 million people.
 In Cambodia Mekong fish supplies 80 % of the protein nourishment of the whole population.